-The New Zealand Family Cancer Service is a team of health professionals who provide genetic and medical care, supporting New Zealanders and their families who may be concerned about their personal or family history of cancer.
+The New Zealand Family Cancer Service is a team of health professionals who provide genetic (genetic counselling) and medical care, supporting New Zealanders and their families who may be concerned about their personal or family history of cancer.

 Our vision is that all New Zealanders can access trained, trusted and skilled professionals, from the comfort of their own home or where you are comfortable talking with us.